 YouTube’s rise to fame wouldn’t be possible without the revenue it earns.
 Aside from its many visitors and clicks, YouTube really didn’t begin to see a healthy revenue stream until after the platform rolled out its first advertisements back in August 2007, over two years after going active.
 From this point on, the YouTube money stats began to grow immensely.

 4. Google bought YouTube on October 9, 2006.

-Although YouTube was successful as a video sharing platform on its own, there’s no doubt that Google made it even more successful.
-In October 2006, as the latest Google stats show, Google announced that it was buying YouTube in a $1.65 billion deal—a deal that Google would benefit from immensely.
+Although YouTube was successful as a video-sharing platform on its own, there’s no doubt that Google made it even more popular.
+In October 2006, as the latest Google stats show, Google announced that it was buying YouTube in a $1.65 billion deal that the company would benefit from immensely.

 There may be a ton of money to be had on YouTube—but at the same time, the competition on the platform is fierce.
 For those dreaming of becoming the next big thing, you need to understand what’s next in the trends.

 5. YouTube uploads showcasing primitive technology had a 248% increase in views from July 2017 to July 2018.

 (Source: Think With Google / YouTube Primitive Technology)